 Majors and Minors in World Languages & Literatures

-Students may choose a major or a minor in Comparative Literature, Chinese, German, Japanese, or Russian.
+Students may choose a major or a minor in Comparative Literature, Chinese, German, Japanese, Russian, or Middle Eastern and South Asian Languages & Literatures (MESALL).
 Minors are also available in Arabic, Hebrew, Korean, and Persian Cultural Studies.

-Language and literature majors frequently prepare themselves for careers or advanced study in international relations, government, education, journalism, and translating.
-Students in premedical or prelaw programs find the majors and minors in WLL a satisfying way to broaden their programs of study and many graduates have entered professional programs in these fields.
+Language and literature majors prepare themselves for careers or advanced study in international relations, government, education, journalism, international business, and translating.
+Students in premedical or prelaw programs find the majors and minors in WLL a satisfying way to broaden their programs of study with global experience, and many graduates have entered professional programs in these fields.